actiquest-dev/actiquest.github.io/aipod/aipod.md

 - Designed for sports events, this mode creates a **broadcast-like experience** by tracking players and activities dynamically.

 - Users can **live-stream games**, watch recordings immediately after the event, and bookmark crucial moments for later review.
+- AI sportcasting experience.
+AI can comment the live game in realtime.

 ## Spatial Audio